FlowFuse/website/src/blog/2024/06/calling-python-script-from-node-red.md

 !["Screenshot of terminal showing the python version installed, conforming it is installed"](./images/calling-python-script-from-node-red-py-conformation.png "Screenshot of terminal showing the python version installed, conforming it is installed"){data-zoomable}

-Above command displays the version of Python installed on your system as shown in the above image.
-If above command doesn't work, try:
+The above command displays the version of Python installed on your system as shown in the above image.
+If the above command doesn't work, try:

 ```bash
 python3 --version
 ```

 The specific command to use depends on how Python was installed and configured on your system.
-However, make sure to use `python <filename>.py` if first command works, or `python3 <filename>.py` if second command works, while executing Python scripts.
+However, make sure to use `python <filename>.py` if the first command works, or `python3 <filename>.py` if the second command works, while executing Python scripts.

 ## Executing Python Script from Node-RED